Wednesday, May 14, 2025 • Welcome to the 100% Nonsense-Free Zone!

 And just like a whiteboard that won’t last forever—eventually, you’ll wear out its surface—an SSD also has a finite number of P/E cycles.
 You can only program a memory cell so many times before it wears out and becomes unreliable.

-And programming information on an SSD is a complicated and inefficient process.
+And programming information on an SSD is a complicated and inefficient process by nature.

 Blocks and pages